NonStopBle/ExP/README.md

 # ExP
-ZyXing Pr0J3ct creating with rez-rezier for test tcp windows /
+ZyXing Pr0J3ct creating with rez module for test tcp windows /

 ------------- ExP ---------------
 ExP.exe it use for control victim you can access all commands